Complex group rings and group C*-algebras of group extensions: Representation via crossed products

 Moreover, a short computation shows that $H_3$ is isomorphic (as a group) to the semidirect product $\mathbb{Z}^2\rtimes_S\mathbb{Z}$, where the semidirect product is defined by the group homomorphism

-Consequently, Corollary~\ref{thm:iso} implies that the complex group ring $\C[H_3]$ is as a $\mathbb{Z}^2$-crossed product isomorphic to $\C[\mathbb{Z}^2]\times_{\bar{S}} \mathbb{Z}$.
-Since $\C[\mathbb{Z}^2]$ is a domain and $\mathbb{Z}$ Abelian and torsion-free, it follows from Corollary~\ref{thm:kap1} that the Heisenberg group $H_3$ satisfies Kaplansky's zero-divisor conjecture.
-In particular, it has no non-trivial idempotents. \end{expl}
+Consequently, Theorem~\ref{thm:iso} implies that the complex group ring $\C[H_3]$ is isomorphic to $\C[\mathbb{Z}^2]\times_{\bar{S}} \mathbb{Z}$.
+Since $\C[\mathbb{Z}^2]$ is a domain and $\mathbb{Z}$ is Abelian and torsion-free, and hence a unique product group, it follows from Corollary~\ref{cor:kap1} that $H_3$ satisfies Kaplansky's zero-divisor conjecture.
+In particular, $\C[H_3]$ has no non-trivial idempotents. \end{expl}